Videomancer

 Firmware Update

 Keeping Videomancer updated with the latest firmware ensures access to the latest programs, features, and bug fixes.
 The process is very simple and only takes a few minutes.
+It can be performed manually through the computer's file browser, or via the LZX Connect desktop application.

 Requirements